manasidek/stock_analysis/README.md

 - Refactoring can be time consuming if the code is long and complicated.

 ### Pros of the refactored VBA script
+- The refactored code showed an improvement in runtime (from 0.8s to 0.1s) for the year 2018 while providing the same results as the original code.
 - The refactored code will run perfectly well if other years are added to the dataset for the same stocks, without affecting the performance significantly.

 ### Cons of the refactored VBA script